 The Order of Affection

 My father loved his fish.
-It was then, not unusual most evenings to observe him illuminated by the translucent coffin, massive and out of scale in the corner of our small living room.
+It was then, not unusual most evenings to observe him illuminated by the rectangular aquarium, the translucent coffin, massive and out of scale in the corner of our small living room.

 My father’s history of service to the animal kingdom was impressive.
 He kept a canary named Pete for years.